SpeedRunnner33/Dharma/Dharma..md

 8. [Exercise 4-5 days. up to 1 hour. ](https://soundcloud.com/dasaa-dsawq/sets/dasewagwd6jy?si=56bd32ffe632472fa66dc7c79208f6ea) .

-9. Say a chant (japa) like Om Mani Padme Hum [ no it's not for hindus or buddhists only.
+9. Say a chant of a Holy mantra (japa) like Om Mani Padme Hum [ no it's not for hindus or buddhists only.
 These are universal, even Jesus used them [Ephphatha , Talitha koum].
 Try with a lot of faith and see. explained [HERE](https://glorian.org/learn/courses-and-lectures/gnosis-of-buddha-dharma/the-mantra-of-christ-om-manipadme-hum).

 "Rely not on the teacher/person, but on the teaching.